 Withdrawing RRSP At Retirement

 You are permitted to contribute to an RRSP until December 31 of the calendar year you turn 71.
-You may contribute to a spousal RRSP until December 31 of the calendar year your spouse turns 71.
+You may contribute to a spousal RRSP until December 31 of the calendar year your spouse or common law partner turns 71.

 At the end of the calendar year you/your spouse turn 71, the RRSP must be collapsed.
 At this point, you can: